Vita3K/Vita3K.github.io/_posts/2021-07-31-3-years-Progress-Report.md

 ---
 layout: post
-title: "3 years Progress Report"
+title: "3 years Progress Report: Summer 2021"
 ---

 Welcome to the 3 years progress report.
 Since the last report, three years have passed, however, from there, no more reports were submitted.
 Many people thought the project was dead, many came to the communication channels like Discord server for an answer.
 So what happened between this long gap?